Stroke Awareness | Orthoses in the Management of Stroke

 Stroke is a leading cause of serious long-term disability, resulting in reduced physical function and mobility.
 Orthoses are clinically proven to help stroke survivors by providing stability, safety, and efficiency while walking.
-With October 29 being World Stroke Day, we have an opportunity to improve stroke awareness.
+With October 29 being World Stroke Day and May being National Stroke Awareness Month, we have an opportunity to improve stroke awareness.

 Someone in the United States has a stroke every 40 seconds.1 Every year, that results in more than 795,000 people experiencing a stroke in the United States alone.1 Stroke is also a leading cause of serious long-term disability.1 It substantially impacts mobility in more than half of stroke survivors age 65 and over,1 subsequently leading to a group of post-stroke survivors who may be candidates for orthotic intervention.

 What Happens During a Stroke?

 Our blood vessels carry oxygen and nutrients to the brain.
 A stroke occurs when a blocked artery (an ischemic stroke) or a leaking or bursting blood vessel (a hemorrhagic stroke) reduces the blood supply to the brain.
 When the brain is deprived of oxygen and nutrients, brain cells die and the damage can vary from mild to severe – or can even be fatal.

 The effects of stroke can be vast, affecting physical, cognitive, emotional, communicative, social, and functional activity.
 Stroke often has a negative impact on an individual’s physical function and mobility.
 Depending on the severity of the stroke, it has the potential to limit the ability to walk, balance, and maintain a level of independence conducive to a high quality of life.2 Common problems after a stroke include: